PeopleSoft: Product design

-Application architecture

-The original architecture for the PeopleSoft is a suite of products built on a client–server (two-tier) approach with a dedicated client.
+The original architecture for the PeopleSoft was a suite of products built on a client–server (two-tier) approach with a dedicated client.
 With the release of version 8, the entire suite was rewritten as an n-tier web-centric design called PeopleSoft Internet Architecture (PIA).
 The new format allowed all of a company's business functions to be accessed and run from within a web browser.

-Originally, a small number of security and system setup functions still needed to be performed on a fat-client machine; however, this is no longer the case.

-The PeopleSoft application suite can function as an ERP system, similar to SAP, but can also be used for single modules - for example, Student Administration or HCM (Human Capital Management) alone.
+The PeopleSoft application suite functions as an ERP system, similar to SAP, or as single modules.

-PeopleSoft uses a functionality now known as Integration Broker to communicate with different modules (known as pillars).
-In addition Integration Broker can be utilized for web services calls between PeopleSoft and other applications.

-Development platform

-Implementation focuses on PeopleSoft's proprietary PeopleTools technology.
-PeopleTools includes many different components used to create web-based applications: a scripting language known as PeopleCode, design tools to define various types of metadata, standard security structure, batch-processing tools, and the ability to interface with a SQL database.
-The metadata describes data for user interfaces, tables, messages, security, navigation, portals, etc. This set of tools can make the PeopleSoft suite platform-independent.

-Components

-Before PIA version 8.0, Components were called Panel Groups.